qdrant/landing_page/qdrant-landing/content/documentation/tutorials/contract-management-stackit-aleph-alpha.md

 )
 ```

-Since we use Langchain, the `roles` field is a nested field of the `metadata`, so we had to define it as
+Since we use Langchain, the `roles` field is a nested field of the `metadata`, so we have to define it as
 `metadata.roles`.
 The schema says that the field is a keyword, which means it is a string or an array of strings.
 We are
 going to use the name of the customers as the roles, so the access control will be based on the customer name.

 ### Ingestion pipeline

-Every single semantic search system starts with good quality data.
-In our case, the data is a set of documents in
-different formats.
-Thanks to the [Unstructured integration of
-Langchain](https://python.langchain.com/docs/integrations/providers/unstructured), we can easily ingest PDFs, Microsoft
-Word files or even PowerPoint presentations, so things are fairly simple.
-We have to take care of the text splitting, so
-we do not try to convert a single document into a vector, but rather divide it into meaningful chunks.
-Finally, the
-extracted documents have to be converted into vectors using the Aleph Alpha embeddings and stored in the Qdrant
+Semantic search systems rely on high-quality data as their foundation.
+With the [unstructured integration of Langchain](https://python.langchain.com/docs/integrations/providers/unstructured), ingestion of various document formats like PDFs, Microsoft Word files, and PowerPoint presentations becomes effortless.
+However, it's crucial to split the text intelligently to avoid converting entire documents into vectors; instead, they should be divided into meaningful chunks.
+Subsequently, the extracted documents are converted into vectors using Aleph Alpha embeddings and stored in the Qdrant collection.
-collection.

-Let's start with defining the components and connecting them together:
+Let's start by defining the components and connecting them together:

 ```python
 embeddings = AlephAlphaAsymmetricSemanticEmbedding(